 - Hit “Save.”

 Other things to note:

-- If you see a Tumblr error page, but not your actual blog, it means you’ve at least correctly pointed the domain to Tumblr but haven’t configured your blog to use it yet.
-You should probably take care of that back up in the "Okay, now head over to Tumblr" section above.
+- If you see a Tumblr error page, but not your blog, it means you haven’t configured your blog to use it yet.

-- We’re unable to support many of the domain-specific issues that crop up, so it’s best if you ask a friend who has done this before.
-Or consult a trusted authority figure.
-A firefighter, for example.
+We’re unable to support many of the domain-specific issues that crop up, so please consult with your domain registrar.